What is Gender Identity?

-Gender dysphoria is a condition where someone is struggling or suffering because their gender identity and biological sex aren’t the same.
+Gender dysphoria is a condition where someone is uncomfortable or distressed because their gender identity and biological sex aren’t the same.
 This can start at a very young age and it can have a big effect on them.

 Having a sense of identity is really important because it helps us to be happy, healthy and resilient.

 These are some of the ways children and young people might use to describe their gender identity: